Congo orders partial evacuation of eruption-hit Goma | Science-Environment

 - Congo

+The lava from Mount Nyiragongo stopped just 300 meters short of Goma airport, the main hub for aid operations in the eastern Democratic Republic of Congo.
+The city has been rocked by hundreds of earthquakes and seen large cracks appear in the earth in the days following the eruption.

+On Thursday morning thousands of people evacuated by car, by motorbike, and on foot, with huge bundles of possessions on their heads, creating traffic jams across the city.
+Many others left on large boats across the lake that abuts the city of 2 million.
+Dozens of people were seen trying to board boats at the port, in videos shared on social media.

-Seismic and ground deformation data indicates the presence of magma under Goma, extending under Lake Kivu, said Ndima Kongba, the military governor of North Kivu province.
+Seismic and ground deformation data indicates the presence of magma - the molten rock which normally stays beneath the earth's crust - under Goma, extending under Lake Kivu, said Ndima Kongba, the military governor of North Kivu province.
 "Given these scientific observations, an eruption on land or under the lake cannot be ruled out at present, and it could occur with very little or no warning," Kongba said.

-Ten neighborhoods of the city needed to evacuate to Sake, another lakeside town around 13 miles (21km) northwest, he said.
+Ten neighborhoods in the east of the city, which lay in the path of lava from the previous eruption in 2002, needed to evacuate to Sake, another lakeside town around 13 miles (21km) northwest, he said.
 "Evacuation is compulsory, those who do not adhere swiftly, carry unnecessary risks.
 A return home can only take place on the recommendation of the provincial authority."

 On Wednesday the U.N. said it was temporarily relocating around 250 non-essential staff, around half of its aid workers, and about 1,500 of their dependents to the city of Bukavu, around 50 km (30 miles) south.